testable-eu/sast-tp-framework/docs/How-to-run-CLI-Usage.md

   - [`discovery`](./How-to-run-discover-measured-patterns.md): discover measured patterns within a project source code
   - [`manual-discovery`](./How-to-run-manual-discovery.md): execute discovery rules (normally associated to patterns) within a project source code
 - reporting: create reports about SAST measurement and/or pattern discovery (**CONTINUE**)
   - [`sastreport`](./How-to-run-sastreport.md): fetch last SAST measurements for tools against patterns and aggregate in a common csv file
+- [`patternrepair`](./How-to-run-patternrepair.md): Can repair a pattern in your pattern library, i.e. checks the JSON file, creates a README file etc.

 The following are under-investigation: